 The Computer-Generated Trial 3D Shape using Shape Functions as adapted from the Arched Dam work.

-With this shape there was no guarantee that the surface was smooth across the joins of the different quarters.
+With this shape there was no guarantee that the surface was smooth (Slope continuity) across the joins of the different quarters.
 The next stage was to produce some “model” cutting patterns.
 These patterns did not fit onto a scaled roll of fabric but were good enough that a more detailed 1:10 scale model of the quarter surface could be made.
 (By Geodome, no images available)

 David McCready (Founding & Life Member of MSAA/LSAA) Walking off the Shell.
 Right: Client was happy!